TigsterCox/Purpler/readme.md

     <img src="Images/Keyboard.png"/>
 </p>

-Its a 72Key QWERTY UK ISO build based off of the Durgod Hades 69 ISO my build uses AKKO Lavender Purple V3's and a generic keycap set from aliex The RP2040 is a WEACT rpi 2040 as it is also purple (i think you get the theme here) I use m2x6mm screws that are threaded into plastic, tho you can also adjust it for heatsets and shorter screws (which i plan on doing if i ever do a rebuild)
+Its a 71 Key QWERTY UK ISO build based off of the Durgod Hades 69 ISO my build uses AKKO Lavender Purple V3's and a generic keycap set from aliex The RP2040 is a WEACT rpi 2040 as it is also purple (i think you get the theme here) I use m2x6mm screws that are threaded into plastic, tho you can also adjust it for heatsets and shorter screws (which i plan on doing if i ever do a rebuild)